-I'm a sucker for movies and TV series that make me think—not in the philosophical, navel-gazing, look-how-learned-I-am sort of way, but the kind where you're challenged to outthink the characters in the narrative.
+I'm a sucker for movies and TV series that make me think.
+Not in the pseudo-intellectual, navel-gazing, look-how-smart-I-am sort of way, but the kind where you're challenged to outthink the characters in the narrative.

-Whether it's a reflection of a thinky Japanese psyche or that Hollywood executives just don't see value in greenlighting thinky American projects, I don't know.
-But if you want a cerebral series to sink your teeth into, don't overlook anime.
+Whether it's due to a thinky Japanese psyche or Hollywood executives who don't see value in producing thinky American projects, I don't know.
+But if you want a cerebral or philosophical series to sink your teeth into, don't overlook anime.

 1. Ergo Proxy